MultiChain/multichain-web-demo/README.md

 * Viewing the node's overall status.
 * Creating addresses and giving them real names (names are visible to all nodes).
-* Changing permissions for addresses.
+* Changing global permissions for addresses.
 * Issuing assets, including custom fields and uploading a file.
 * Updating assets, including issuing more units and updating custom fields and file.
 * Viewing issued assets, including the full history of fields and files.
 * Sending assets from one address to another.
 * Creating, decoding and accepting offers for exchanges of assets.
 * Creating streams.
-* Publishing items to streams, either as text or an uploaded file.
+* Publishing items to streams, as JSON or text or an uploaded file.
 * Viewing stream items, including listing by key or publisher and downloading files.

 The web demo does not yet support the following important functionality in the MultiChain API:

+* Managing per-asset and per-stream permissions.
 * Multisignature addresses and transactions.
 * Adding metadata (or stream items) to permissions or asset transactions.
 * Viewing an addresses' transactions.